lennylv/DGCddG/README.md

 - python crossvalidation_1131.py

 mutation-level:
-- python crossvalidation_1131.py --type 1
+- python crossvalidation_1131.py --cv 1

 ----------------------------------------------------------------------------
 ### To test your own datasets, you need prepare profiles from PSI-Blast and HHblits for each chain and the mutation_chain.